dreamalligator/nebulousdog/content/2014-11-04-draw-constellation-bounds.md

     hours_formatter = FuncFormatter(pretty_hours)
     degrees_formatter = FuncFormatter(pretty_degrees)

 The above snippet pretty-fies the axes for the below scatterplot.
+[Right ascension](https://en.wikipedia.org/wiki/Right_ascension) is the angular distance measured eastward along the celestial equator from the vernal equinox.
+We flip the x-axis to see the constellations as we would on earth.
+If we wanted to see the coordinates on a [celestial sphere](https://en.wikipedia.org/wiki/Celestial_sphere) as we would look at a globe, we would not use `gca().invert_xaxis()`.

     :::python